Export

 To do so, while in the REVIEW tab, you will run a series of FILTERS, and add the returned documents into your secondary folder created earlier.

 Redacted Documents: Filter for your main Production folder + Redacted.
-Select all returning documents click Bulk Actions.
+Select all returning documents and click Bulk Actions.

 Add to your Non-Native Production folder, making sure to include Email Family related documents.

 Emails with Privileged Attachments: Filter for your main Production folder + Privileged.
-Select all returning documents click Bulk Actions.
+Select all returning documents and click Bulk Actions.

 Add to your Non-Native Production folder, making sure to include Email Family related documents.